Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Nishimeya?

-The most recent bear sighting in Nishimeya was on November 24, 2025 in Nishimeya Village, Aomori, Aomori, where 1 Black Bear was reported.
+The most recent bear sighting in Nishimeya was on June 18, 2026 in Nishimeya Tashiro, Aomori, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Nishimeya?